 Just as with MAC, Smashbox is owned by Estee Lauder.
 This company has been openly testing on animals for a long time, and with all the recent changes to their once cruelty free brands, I wanted to check in on Smashbox as well.
 By some standards, Smashbox being owned by Estee Lauder is enough to not consider them cruelty free.
 With a parent company that supports animal testing, any profit Smashbox makes does then support animal cruelty.
 However, Iâ€™ve always found it best to support the animal friendly brands and let people make their own decisions about the parent companies.

 Normally I post the entire email response from companies, but this email from Smashbox has a disclosure that prohibits me from doing so without permission.
 I have emailed asking for permission to copy the entire email but have received no reply.
 So I am only going to re-post one sentence here, and, just like with MAC, it is the only sentence that matters.

 Smashbox has a longstanding policy to not test on animals, nor ask others to test on our behalf, except when required by law.

 This means that Smashbox is no longer cruelty free and now tests on animals.
-The only place that requires animal testing by law is China.
 It seems that Estee Lauder has decided opening up their brands to a bigger consumer market outweighs the benefits of Smashbox being a cruelty free company with lots of vegan options.